-In this Year 2 Spring semester course, teachers engage in a structured teaching cycle (plan, teach and assess, reflect, and apply) that emphasizes assessment, analysis of student learning data, differentiated instruction, and instructional decision making.
+In this Year 2 spring semester course, teachers engage in a structured teaching cycle (plan, teach and assess, reflect, and apply) that emphasizes assessment, analysis of student learning data, differentiated instruction, and instructional decision making.
 Candidates use this instructional cycle to complete Cycle 2 of the CaITPA, the final section of California's teacher performance assessment.
+Multiple Subject candidates will focus on a literacy specific cycle.
 Passing the CaITPA Cycle 2 is a requirement for earning a preliminary teaching credential in California.

-Reach 263 - CalTPA Preparation and Support (O credit hours)
+Reach 263 - CalTPA Preparation and Support (o credit hours)

-Optional coursework and synchronous course meetings support candidates to better understand the CalTPA cycles and to make continual progress as they work toward completing the CalTPA.
+Optional coursework and synchronous course meetings support candidates to better understand the CaITPA cycles and to make continual progress as they work toward completing the CaITPA.